INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/12 - TLS/12 - TLS.md

 - **Handshake Protocol**: Used to initiate the exchange, establish cryptographic parameters, and collect necessary information (e.g., certificate, premaster secret).
 - **Alert Protocol**: Handles error reporting and session termination notifications.
 - **Change Cipher Spec Protocol**: Signals a switch to a new set of cryptographic parameters during the handshake.
-Additionally, there is a fifth protocol, the **Heartbeat Protocol**, which is defined in its own [RFC](https://datatracker.ietf.org/doc/html/rfc6520)It provides a mechanism to keep the connection alive and check for connectivity.
+- Additionally, there is a fifth protocol, the **Heartbeat Protocol**, which is defined in its own [RFC](https://datatracker.ietf.org/doc/html/rfc6520).
+It provides a mechanism to keep the connection alive and check for connectivity.

 ![[tls.png|500]]
 > The **record protocol** underpins the other protocols and provides essential transport services.
 This is why it is depicted below the inner protocols in diagrams—it serves as the foundation for all TLS communications.